5 December 2024

 By applying these principles and working across sustainability and procurement functions, organisations can position themselves as leaders in the transition to a circular economy.
 Benefits of this approach include reduced costs, enhanced supply chain resilience and stronger reputation.

-Non-ISEP members can purchase the document from our online shop (under 'Sustainability in Practice Guides')
+Non-ISEP members - purchase from the ISEP online shop

 Published by: